-As an owner operator trucking company that is serious about trucking safety, we at Paramount Freight Systems were excited to see news that fatal trucking accidents were down in 2014, continuing a 10-year improvement in highway safety for the trucking industry.
+As an Owner Operators and Lease Purchasers trucking company that is serious about trucking safety, we at Paramount Freight Systems were excited to see news that fatal trucking accidents were down in 2014, continuing a 10-year improvement in highway safety for the trucking industry.

 According to the new report by the Federal Motor Carrier Safety Administration (FMCSA), fatal truck accidents were down 3.7 percent for 2014 and almost 40 percent overall since 2004.